 Select 18 units of electives in consultation with an advisor.
 With advisor approval, up to 6 of the 18 units may be taken in related departments, such as History, English, Art, Music, Philosophy, Anthropology, or Ethnic Studies.
-Up to 3 of the 18 units may be lower division courses, at least 15 of the 18 units must be upper division.
-Students may choose to focus elective courses in the Humanities and Religious Studies Department's areas of specialization: The Ancient World; Medieval and Renaissance Studies; The Modern World; American Studies; Asian Cultures.
+Up to 3 of the 18 units may be lower division courses; at least 15 of the 18 units must be upper division.
+Students may focus their studies or choose to enroll in a variety of classes.
+Some of the Department's offerings have been organized into the following areas of study: